CC-Hive/Main/Lost and Found/README.md

-A bunch of stuff which has had it's home destroied and has no where to go yet
+A bunch of stuff which has had it's home destroyed and has no where to go yet